 With particular regard to this I respect opinion supported by knowledge, but opinions based on just thoughts and feelings which ignore real issues can be very tedious.

 The White House Farm murders have attracted a great deal of attention since they were perpetrated in August 1985.
 Continued interest in these brutal killings that took place in the peaceful surroundings of rural Essex has been ironically kept in the forefront by Jeremy Bamber who was convicted for the offences in October 1986.
 He has always maintained he is innocent.
 With the aid of a campaign team he diligently pursues supposedly undisclosed evidence.
 He and they insist that his sister Sheila Caffell committed the murders.

 His support team consists of some very well respected, intelligent and articulate individuals who are working hard to secure further appeals that will, they hope, ultimately bring about his release.

-This includes Michelle Diskin Bates, the sister of Barry George.
+This includes a new Patron, Michelle Diskin Bates, the sister of Barry George.
 It was George who was initially found guilty but later acquitted for the murder of Jill Dando in 1999.

 This team consider Bamber’s incarceration to be major miscarriage of justice.
 They are impressed by his continued insistence that he is innocent even after 33 years in prison.
 This stance convinces them that he is a unique, stand alone, wrongly imprisoned, innocent victim.